How to Process Ingredients for Carp Bait

 This is the stage most homemade bait development misses.

-If you ferment, enzyme-treat or heavily process an ingredient, compare it with the untreated version where possible.
+If you ferment, enzyme-treat, dry, toast or heavily grind an ingredient, compare it with the simpler version where possible.
+Otherwise, you may be creating more work without knowing whether it improved the bait.

 How Processing Changes the Finished Boilie